-Ten years later, LV offers programs in Europe, the Middle East, Central and South America, the Caribbean, Africa, Asia, and Australasia including child care volunteering program in Nepal .
-The company states that 90 precent of program fees go to local host organizations.
+Ten years later, LV offers programs in Europe, the Middle East, Central, and South America, the Caribbean, Africa, Asia, and Australasia including child care volunteering program in Nepal .
+The company states that 90 percent of program fees go to local host organizations.
 All programs are continuously inspected for positive impact, social responsibility, and safety.

-Child care volunteering in Nepal Program fees include a $299 registration fee, along with $539 for a two-week program stay or $769 for four weeks.
-Fees cover airport pickup, orientation and safety training, accommodations, meals, 24/7 local support, project placement and onside supervision.
+Child care volunteering in Nepal Program fees includes a $299 registration fee, along with $539 for a two-week program stay or $769 for four weeks.
+Fees cover airport pickup, orientation and safety training, accommodations, meals, 24/7 local support, project placement, and onsite supervision.

 Extreme poverty has destroyed many Nepali families, forcing parents to migrate to cities in search of work, sometimes abandoning their children.
 These conditions create an ongoing need for volunteers in Nepal orphanages, a need that rises every year.
 The ABV orphanage in Kathmandu provides a home to about 11 children aged 5 to 16 years.
 Volunteers help the children with basic nutrition and hygiene, homework and study assistance, and organizing educational and creative activities.
 They may also help in meal preparation, administrative tasks, and home upkeep.

-when you join orphanage volunteering experience in Nepal, ABV doesn’t charge a registration fee; the two-week program is $1030, and the four-week stay is $1310.
-Fees cover accommodations and food, airport pickup and drop off, in-country orientation, and 24/7 support from local and US staff.
+when you join an orphanage volunteering experience in Nepal, ABV doesn’t charge a registration fee; the two-week program is $1030, and the four-week stay is $1310.
+Fees cover accommodations and food, airport picks up and drop off in-country orientation, and 24/7 support from local and US staff.

 Based in the UK, with offices around the world, GVI was founded in 1998 by two young men who questioned whether international travelers volunteering in local communities were actually contributing to those communities’ development.
 The organization’s focus is developing global leadership skills in young people while enabling them to positively affect the communities and environment in which they work.
 More than two decades after its inception, GVI runs 21 programs in 13 countries.
 Their projects are run by their own staff and local services undergo a rigorous audit process.